rohit-chouhan/animate-pure-css-snippet/README.md

 </p>

 <p align="center">
-  A snippet extention for Visual Studio, Which can convert <strong>Animate.css</strong> class to pure css code.'
+  A snippet extention for Visual Studio, Which can convert <strong>Animate.css</strong> class to pure css code.
 </p>

 #### Usage